aarondfrancis/sidecar-inertia/README.md

 # Sidecar SSR for InertiaJS

 > 🚨 This is currently very much in beta!

+You can see a fully working Jetstream + Inertia + Sidecar demo repo at [hammerstonedev/sidecar-inertia-demo](https://github.com/hammerstonedev/sidecar-inertia-demo).

 ## Overview

 This package provides a Sidecar function to run [Inertia server-side rendering](https://inertiajs.com/server-side-rendering) on AWS Lambda.